-Each row corresponds to one of the seven fundamental operations.
-These operations should be understood as phases of a unified nonlocal update, not as independent processes unfolding in sequence.
-A single tick may involve all operations simultaneously, with their effects accumulating across the system state.
+Each row corresponds to one of the seven fundamental operations, understood as phases of a unified nonlocal update rather than independent processes unfolding in sequence.

-The columns list the nine Degrees of Freedom.
-These are not spatial dimensions or subsystems, but co-present aspects of an operational state.
-The table therefore records roles, not interactions between components.
+The columns list the nine Degrees of Freedom, which are co-present aspects of an operational state rather than spatial dimensions or subsystems.